Abbey of Saint Gall: Under the Prince-Abbots

-In 1207, abbot Ulrich von Saxwas raised to the rank of Prince (Reichsfürst, or simply Fürst) of the Holy Roman Empire by King Philip of Germany.
+In 1207, abbot Ulrich von Sax was raised to the rank of Prince (Reichsfürst, or simply Fürst) of the Holy Roman Empire by King Philip of Germany.
 The abbey became a Princely Abbey (Reichsabtei).
 As the abbey became more involved in local politics, it entered a period of decline.

 The city of St. Gallen proper progressively freed itself from the rule of the abbot, acquiring Imperial immediacy, and by the late 15th century was recognized as a Free imperial city.

 By about 1353 the guilds, headed by the cloth-weavers guild, gained control of the civic government.
-In 1415 the city bought its liberty from the German king King Sigismund.
+In 1415 the city bought its liberty from the German king Sigismund.

 During the 14th century Humanists were allowed to carry off some of the rare texts from the abbey library.

 In the late 14th and early 15th centuries, the farmers of the abbot's personal estates (known as Appenzell, from abbatis cella meaning "cell (i.e. estate) of the abbot") began seeking independence.
 In 1401, the first of the Appenzell Wars broke out, and following the Appenzell victory at Stoss in 1405 they became allies of the Swiss Confederation in 1411.
 During the Appenzell Wars, the town of St. Gallen often sided with Appenzell against the abbey.
 So when Appenzell allied with the Swiss, the town of St. Gallen followed just a few months later.
 The abbot became an ally of several members of the Swiss Confederation (Zürich, Lucerne, Schwyz and Glarus) in 1451, while Appenzell and St. Gallen became full members of the Swiss Confederation in 1454.
 Then, in 1457, the town of St. Gallen became officially free from the abbot.